spardhax/ADS-Fall2023-Project2-ShinyApp-Group-1/doc/figs/README.md

 # Project 2: Shiny App Development

-### Code lib Folder
+### Figs Folder

-The lib directory contains various files with function definitions (but only function definitions - no code that actually runs).
+The figs directory contains the figures.
+This directory only contains generated files; that is, one should always be able to delete the contents and regenerate them.